310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-hehe. it’s hard to let go of old Habits and outdated Customs. even i act like a god sometimes.
+fufu. it’s hard to let go of old Habits and outdated Customs. even i act like a god sometimes.

 but, we have changed.